pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 #### 0.1 File Integrity Monitoring

 The configuration changes needed to setup persistence usually require the attacker to touch the machine’s disk such as creating or modifying a file.
 This gives us an opportunity to catch the adversaries if we are able to lookout for file creation or modification related to special files of directories.
-For example, we can look for the creation of the web shell itself.
-This can be done by looking for changes within the web directory like `/var/www/html` .
+For example, if we are trying to detect installation of services, we might want look for newly added service files in `/etc/systemd/system` and other related directories.

 You can use the following:

-*   Wazuh’s File Integrity Monitoring: [https://documentation.wazuh.com/current/learning-wazuh/detect-fs-changes.html](https://documentation.wazuh.com/current/learning-wazuh/detect-fs-changes.html)
 *   Auditbeat’s File Integrity Monitoring: [https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-module-file_integrity.html](https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-module-file_integrity.html)
 *   [auditd](https://www.redhat.com/sysadmin/configure-linux-auditing-auditd)
+*   Wazuh’s File Integrity Monitoring: [https://documentation.wazuh.com/current/learning-wazuh/detect-fs-changes.html](https://documentation.wazuh.com/current/learning-wazuh/detect-fs-changes.html)

 ![](https://cdn-images-1.medium.com/max/800/1*G9cEhmxGM0nJVRhGqxiuyw.png)